mgatto/REST-Spellchecker/README.md

 ### Dependencies

 cpanm will automatically use the `cpanfile` in the source code to install dependencies.

+The modules are set for their latest releases, simply on principle and to match my testing environment.
+Earlier releases of these distributions may well work.
+Feel free to modify the cpanfile; it may break however, and if it does, please file an issue on this GitHub project.

 You may wish to install the required modules into your local::lib, and possibly a separate install using Perlbrew.
 ```